-Committee recommends funding equipment and facility repair, purchases and agreements subject to the following criteria:
+Based on our administrative review, Council staff recommends funding equipment and facilities repairs and purchases and agreements with the following criteria:

-- Bonneville will verify cost, timing, and need with sponsors through contracting. - Bonneville and the sponsor will look for lowest-cost alternatives, including cost share wherever possible and/or sharing of equipment needs. - Needs must be adequately described and justified to fulfill project goals and objectives.
+• Bonneville verify cost, timing, and need with sponsors through contracting.

+- Bonneville and the sponsor look for lowest-cost alternatives, including cost share wherever possible and/or sharing of equipment needs. - Needs are adequately described and justified to fulfill project goals and objectives.